thymeleaf/thymeleafexamples-layouts/CONTRIBUTING.markdown

 ------------------------------------------------------------------------------

-Do you want to contribute your work to Thymeleaf?
+Do you want to contribute your work to thymeleaf?
 Well, then first and most important: **THANK YOU!**

 Now, in order to accept your contribution, there are some terms you must expressly agree with, so please